open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 3. **Windows PowerShell**: Windows PowerShell is a default shell interface installed on your machine, its default directory is `C:\Users\YOUR_USERNAME`.

-**NOTE**: PowerShell and Command Prompt users will have to substitute backslashes “\” with forward slashes “/”throughout these introductory steps as it pertains to file paths.
-Example: If you see an instruction saying `cd desktop/OLE/Planet` instead use `cd desktop\OLE\Planet`
+**NOTE**: PowerShell and Command Prompt users will have to substitute forward slashes “/” with backslashes “\” throughout these introductory steps as it pertains to file paths.
+Example: If you see an instruction saying `cd desktop/OLE/Planet` instead use `cd desktop\OLE\Planet`.

 #### macOS or Ubuntu - Terminal